- About OmniPod

 In insulin pump therapy, a system such as the OmniPod delivers a constant stream of rapid-acting insulin through a tiny, flexible catheter called a cannula.
 The insulin goes into the fatty tissue below your skin (subcutaneous tissue) and your body absorbs it naturally.
 Working with your healthcare provider, you decide exactly how much insulin you need, and when.
 Then you simply program your diabetes pump system to deliver it in two different ways:

 No wonder people on insulin pump therapy rarely look back.
 And, with the OmniPod System, you’ll get all the benefits of insulin therapy in a way that no conventional insulin pump can deliver.
+Request a free OmniPod Demo Pod today and start your way to easy insulin pump management.

 1. Compared to insulin injections.
 Hanaire-Broutin H, Melki V, Bessieres-LaCombe S, Tauber JP.
 The Study Group for the Development of Pump Therapy in Diabetes.
 Comparison of continuous subcutaneous insulin infusion and multiple daily injection regimens using insulin lispro in type 1 diabetic patients on intensified treatment.
 Diabetes Care 2000; 23:1232-1235.